GeoSignalAnalysis/FQSHA/README.md

 ---

-### ⚙️ Linux installation: Installin on a Conda env:
+### ⚙️ Linux installation: Installing on a Conda env:

 Recommended if you're **just using the GUI** or integrating it into Python scripts.